apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 By creating a GCPChaos experiment, you can simulate fault scenarios of the specified GCP instance.
 Currently, GCPChaos supports the following fault types:

 * Node Stop: stops the specified GCP instance.
-* Node Reset: reboots the specified GCP instance.
+* Node Restart: reboots the specified GCP instance.
-* Detach Volume: uninstalls the storage volume from the specified instance.
+* Disk Loss: uninstalls the storage volume from the specified instance.

 ## Before you start